 The objective of valuation techniques is to arrive at a fair value measurement that reflects the price that would be received to sell the asset or paid to transfer the liability in an orderly transaction between market participants at the measurement date.
 The Fund uses widely recognised valuation models for determining the fair value of common and simple financial instruments, such as interest rate that use only observable market data and require little management judgement and estimation.
-Observable prices and model inputs are usually available in the market for listed debt and equity securities, exchange traded derivatives and simple over the counter (OTC) derivatives such as interest rate swaps.
+Observable prices and model inputs are usually available in the market for listed debt and equity securities.